Building Information Management (BIM) Certificate of Achievement

 At the completion of this program, students will be able to:

-- Read and interpret blueprints, design documents, and project specifications to gain meaningful information
+- Produce, read, and interpret two and three-dimensional design drawings, documents, and project specifications to gain meaningful information.

-- Demonstrate the ability to mechanically construct a variety of drawings utilizing Building Information Management and modeling techniques
+- Demonstrate the ability to mechanically construct a variety of drawings at appropriate scales utilizing Building Information Management (BIM) and modeling techniques.